-Name, Province and Country of Residence Date First Appointed Position Held with the Company and Present and Principal Occupation During the Past Five Years (1) James Gowans (2)(4) Surrey, BC Canada October 9, 2018 Director of the Company; Director of Cameco Ltd. and New Gold Inc.; President, CEO and Director of Arizona Mining Inc. from January 2016 to August 2018; Co-President of Barrick Gold Corporation from July 2014 to August 2015, Executive Vice President and Chief Operating Officer of Barrick Gold Corporation from January 2014 to July 2014; Managing Director of Debswana Diamond Company (Pty) Ltd. from 2011 to 2014.
-William Mulrow ^{(2) (3)} New York, NY USA October 9, 2018 Director of the Company; Senior Advisory Director at Blackstone Group since May 2017.
-Secretary to New York State Governor Cuomo from January 2015 to April 2017; Senior Managing Director at Blackstone Group from April 2011 to January 2015.
-Michael McClelland Vancouver, BC Canada March 26, 2018 Chief Financial Officer of the Company; CFO of Augusta Gold Corp. since October 2020; CFO of Bisha Mining Share Company (Eritrea) from February 2016 to March 2018; Financial Consultant from January 2015 to January 2016 focused on the mining industry; Progressively senior leadership roles in financial and operating areas at Goldcorp from June 2006 to January 2015 namely Director of Finance Canada / USA June 2010 to December 2013 and Mine General Manager, Wharf Mine from January 2013 to January 2015.
-Scott Burkett Gouverneur, NY USA March 8, 2018 Vice President, Exploration of the Company; Vice President, Exploration of Augusta Gold Corp. since October 2020; Chief Geologist at Arizona Mining Corp. from 2016 to 2018; Project Geologist at Metal Mining Consultants from 2012 to 2016.
+Name, Province and Country of Residence Date First Appointed Position Held with the Company and Present and Principal Occupation During the Past Five Years (1) Purni Parikh Burnaby, BC Canada November 12, 2021 Senior Vice President, Corporate Affairs of the Company; President of the Company from September 2018 to June 30, 2021; Director of the Company from January 2017 to June 2021; Senior Vice President, Corporate Affairs and Corporate Secretary of Solaris Resources Inc. since November 2019; Senior Vice President, Corporate Affairs and Corporate Secretary of Augusta Gold Corp. since November 2020; Director of Armor Minerals Inc. since February 2015.
+Senior Vice President, Corporate Affairs and Corporate Secretary of Arizona Mining from February 2010 and November 2007 respectively to August 2018; Senior Vice President, Corporate Affairs of NewCastle Gold from May 2016 to December 2017.
 Tom Ladner Vancouver, BC November 23, 2020 Vice President, Legal of the Company; Vice President, Legal for the Augusta Group of companies, including Solaris Resources Inc. and Augusta Gold Corp. since November 2020; practiced law at Borden Ladner Gervais LLP from August 2014 to November 2020.
-Susy Horna Surrey, BC Canada November 6, 2017 Corporate Secretary of the Company; Corporate Secretary of Tethyan Resource Corp. from January 2019 to September 2020, Corporate Secretary of Armor Minerals Inc. since October 2018; Paralegal at Pacific Northwest LNG Ltd. from March 2015 to August 2017.
+Susy Horna Surrey, BC Canada November 6, 2017 Corporate Secretary of the Company ; Corporate Secretary of Tethyan Resource Corp. from January 2019 to September 2020, Corporate Secretary of Armor Minerals Inc. since October 2018; Paralegal at Pacific Northwest LNG Ltd. from March 2015 to August 2017.

-- (1) Information has been provided by the directors and officers of the Company. - (2) Member of the Company's Audit Committee - (3) Member of the Company's Compensation Committee - (4) Member of the Company's Nominating and Corporate Governance Committee
+(1) Information has been provided by the directors and officers of the Company.

+(2) Member of the Company's Audit Committee.

+(3) Member of the Company's Compensation Committee.

+(4) Member of the Company's Nominating and Corporate Governance Committee.

 The directors of the Company are elected annually and hold office until the next annual meeting of shareholders or until their successors are elected or appointed.
-There are three committees of the Board, an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+There are three committees of the Board, an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.

-To the knowledge of the Company, the number of common shares of the Company which are beneficially owned, or controlled or directed, directly and indirectly, by all directors and officers of the Company, as a group, as at March 22, 2021, is 78,492,883 (approximately 56.48% of the Company's issued and outstanding share capital).
+To the knowledge of the Company, the number of common shares of the Company which are beneficially owned, or controlled or directed, directly and indirectly, by all directors and officers of the Company, as a group, as at March 21, 2022, is 80,281,883 (approximately 57.77% of the Company's issued and outstanding share capital).